Borrego Valley Airport: Past airline passenger service

 Borrego Springs Airlines, a locally based commuter air carrier, was serving the airport from the late 1960s with scheduled nonstop flights to San Diego (SAN) and Palm Springs (PSP) operated with Cessna 402 twin prop aircraft.
 By 1975, the airline had changed its name to Sun Aire Lines and upgraded its fleet with 19-passenger seat Swearingen Metro II turboprops and was continuing to operate nonstop service to San Diego and Palm Springs.
 In the early 1980s the carrier was operating nonstop service to Los Angeles (LAX) as well as direct service to Phoenix (PHX) via intermediate stops in Imperial (IPL) and Yuma (YUM) with Metro II propjets.
 In 1984, Sun Aire was acquired by SkyWest Airlines which in turn continued to serve Borrego Springs with Fairchild Swearingen Metroliner (Metro III) propjets with flights to several destinations in southern California and Arizona.
 SkyWest became affiliated with Western Airlines in 1986 and all flights then code-shared with Western, operating as Western Express.
-One year later in 1987, Western Airlines was merged into Delta Airlines and all SkyWest flights began operating as Delta Connection.
+One year later in 1987, Western Airlines was merged into Delta Air Lines and all SkyWest flights began operating as Delta Connection.
 SkyWest/Delta Connection ceased all flights to the Borrego Springs airport on September 30, 1989.

 The airport currently does not have scheduled passenger air service.